Skip to main content

 Understanding Drugs in Society

-You examine how drug policies have attempted to control and regulate intoxication in society by different health and crime prevention strategies.
-You consider: changing patterns of drug use and the implications of this change for drug users; the representation of drugs and drug use in popular culture; the nature of care provision for ‘problem’ drug users; the conflicting nature of drugs education and the dichotomy between harm reduction and ‘just say no’ strategies and crime prevention strategy as it relates to the ‘war on drugs’.
+The study of drugs and drug use is at an important stage.
+Changing attitudes and a more relaxed approached to control in some quarters means the way in which drug use is viewed is changing.
+You are introduced to key issues and debates in the field of drugs use and misuse.
+Critically examine the changing status of drug use in the past and present, and the various ways that drug use is conceived as problematic for individuals and societies.
+Explore how changing attitudes and policy towards drug use reflect broader socio-economic and cultural changes.
+You consider the ways in which successive drug policies have attempted to control and regulate intoxication in society by different health and crime prevention strategies.
+You cover a range of key themes including the changing patterns of drug use and the implications of this change for drug users, the representation of drugs and drug use in popular culture and the nature of care provision for 'problem' drug users.
+You also look at the conflicting nature of drugs education and the dichotomy between harm reduction, and 'just say no' and crime prevention strategies.

 Modules offered may vary.